WebberZone/top-10/readme.txt

 = 2.0.2 =
 * New: Option to display the daily posts count from midnight.
 This is enabled by default and mimics the original behaviour of the counter in Top 10 v1.x
 * Modified: Posts are tracked hourly based on the time of the blog and not GMT.
 This was also the default behaviour of the counter in Top 10 v1.x
+* Fixed: Default thumbnail location saved correctly on the Settings page.

 = 2.0.1 =
 * Bug fix release: Fixes 500/503 errors caused by 2.0.0